dssg/wikienergy/docs/README.md

 ### The ApplianceInstance class

 #### Attributes
+- `traces`:
-- `traces`: a temporally ordered list of traces with **enforced lack of time overlap.**
+  - a temporally ordered list of traces with **enforced lack of time overlap.**
+- `metadata`:
+  - a user-defined dictionary describing its origin

 #### Methods
-- `add_traces(traces)`: Updates the list of traces to include the traces in the newly supplied list of traces.
-- `get_traces()`: Returns a reference to the list of traces owned by the appliance.
-- `set_traces()`: Sets the list of traces owned by the appliance
+- `order_traces(traces)`:
-- `order_traces(traces)`: Given a set of traces, orders them chronologically and catches overlapping traces.
+  - Given a set of traces, orders them chronologically and catches overlapping traces.

 #### Other properties
 Traces must have aligned (but not overlapping) time intervals sampled at the